Kvintasz/DesignPatterns_FactoryMethod/FactoryPattern_Asteroids/Description.md

         }
     }

 No we have the six different asteroid class.
-Let's create the factory interface and its implementation plus an enum for the asteroid implementations.
+Let's create the factory interface and its implementation.

-    public enum TypeOfAsteroid
-	{
-		StraitMovingAsteroid,
-		StraitMovingExhaleAsteroid,
-		SpirallyMovingAsteroid,
-		SpirallyMovingExhaleAsteroid,
-		RandomlyMovingAsteroid,
-		RandomlyMovingExhaleAsteroid
-	}

 	public interface IAsteroidFactory
     {